Aristo-eng/Data-analysis-with-python-2022/Data Structures/ReadMe.md

 - Note that the indexing begins from 0
 - Negative integers start indexing from the end: -1 refers to the last element, -2 refers to the second last, and so on

+Above we saw that we can access a single element of a sequence using indexing.
+If we want a subsequence of a sequence, we can use the slicing syntax.
+A slice consists of elements of the original sequence, and it is itself a sequence as well.
+A simple slice is a range of elements:

+s="abcdefg"
+s[1:4]

+'bcd'

+Note that Python ranges exclude the last index.
+The generic form of a slice is sequence[first:last:step].
+If any of the three parameters are left out, they are set to default values as follows: first=0, last=len(L), step=1.
+So, for instance "abcde"[1:]=="bcde".
+The step parameter selects elements that are step distance apart from each other.
+For example:

+print([0,1,2,3,4,5,6,7,8,9][::3])

+[0, 3, 6, 9]